serginator/adventofcode2021/README.md

 npm install
 npm test
 ```
-It will test the methods and return the results as logs.
+It will test the methods.
+To see the results just uncomment the console.logs in the files.

 To watch coverage, after `npm test` run `npm serve`and go to http://localhost:8000